 Offering by far the most well-packed and presented biryanis on this list, Biryani by Kilo (BBK) sends its food out in style!
-We're talking about those cute earthenware pots with dough sealed lids sent along with mini aanch stoves with votive candles to heat the biryani with at your table.
+We're talking about those cute and traditional earthenware pots with dough sealed lids sent along with mini aanch stoves with votive candles to heat the biryani with at your table.
 Thus eliminating the need for transferring the biryani to serving dishes.
 But coming to the biryani itself, BBK has quite a selection.
 Meat lovers can partake in Lucknowi, Hyderabadi and Kolkata style biryanis in either chicken or mutton variants-both bone-in and boneless.
 However, it is the vegetarian menu at BBK that always manages to wow us.
 From the kathal (jackfruit) biryani to the Peshawari chhole biryani there are plenty of exotic offerings, besides, of course, the regular mixed veggie and paneer dum biryanis.

 Price: Rs.625 onwards per kilo of biryani

 On the side: Paneer 65, chicken seekh kebab, phirni